Unguided-Team/unguided-game/README.md

 <img src="ReadmeFiles/map.png" alt="map" width="640">

-The movement in the game has been kept intentionally simple allowing the player to use jumps, double jumps, dashes and wall-climbing along with running as means of transverse the dungeon.
+The movement in the game has been kept intentionally simple allowing the player to use jumps, double jumps, dashes and wall-climbing along with running as means of transversing the dungeon.

 <img src="ReadmeFiles/platforming.gif" alt="platforming" width="640">